newrelic/nr1-csg-cloud-journey/README.md

 ## Getting Started

-Please note that this application is only intended to work for customers who plan to migrate, have begin migrating, or have already migrated to AWS.
+Please note that this application is only intended to work for customers who plan to migrate, have begun migrating, or have already migrated to AWS.
 We are looking to expand this application to support GCP and Azure, but it is currently designed for **AWS only**.

 Before proceeding, ensure that the customer's AWS account is properly connected to New Relic by [following the instructions here](https://docs.newrelic.com/docs/integrations/amazon-integrations/get-started/connect-aws-infrastructure).